docker/docs/datacenter/dtr/2.1/reference/cli/remove.md

 ---
+description: Remove a replica from a DTR cluster
+keywords: docker, dtr, cli, remove
 title: docker/dtr remove
-keywords:
-- docker, dtr, cli, remove
-description: Remove a replica from a DTR cluster
 ---

 Remove a replica from a DTR cluster